zzzprojects/learn-orm/tutorials/dynamic-expresso/case-sensitive-expressions.md

 # Case Sensitive Expressions

-By default, all expressions are considered case sensitive, for example, `VALUE` is different than `value`.
+By default, all expressions are considered case-sensitive.
+For example, `VALUE` is different than `value`.
 The **Dynamic Expresso** library provides an option to use a case-insensitive parser.

 The following example defines a variable called `val` and then uses it in expression.